Tommee Tipps

 Don’t compare yourself to others and certainly don’t put pressure on yourself to ‘snap back’.
 Try to enjoy the process and use your recovery time to celebrate everything that your amazing body has achieved!

-If you're recovering from a vaginal birth, it's recommended that you wait until yourĀ six-week postpartum check to start any regular fitness regime.
-If pregnancy and delivery are uncomplicated, a mild exercise programme consisting of walking and pelvic floor exercises may begin immediately.
+If you’re recovering from a vaginal birth, it’s recommended that you wait until your six-week postpartum check to start any regular fitness regime.
+The Royal College of Obstetricians and Gynaecologists (RCOG) recommends that “if pregnancy and delivery are uncomplicated, a mild exercise programme consisting of walking and pelvic floor exercises may begin immediately”.

 The hormonal changes that happen during pregnancy can affect your joints and ligaments for up to five months after the birth, so it’s best to take it easy at first, think little and often!